-Lastly, we construct our household income variable by summing the imputed wage variable, adjusted grant values, pension and remittances.
+Lastly, we construct our household income variable by summing the imputed wage variable, adjusted grant values, pensions, and remittances.
 To account for inflation, values from each survey are rebased to December 2023 prices.

-measures, this one is the easiest to understand.
-However, it does not take into account how far the poor are below the poverty line, or the distribution of income amongst the poor.
-The headcount ratio is also known as the poverty rate.

-• The poverty gap index (P1) measures the difference between the mean income of the poor and the poverty line and is expressed as a percentage of the poverty line.
-The poverty gap index has two distinct advantages over the headcount ratio: firstly, the depth of poverty can be understood and secondly, the measure can provide an indication of the minimum cost of eliminating poverty (Makoka and Kaplan, 2005).

-• The squared poverty gap index (P2) is similar to the poverty gap measure, although the gaps between the mean income (or expenditure) of the poor and the poverty line are squared, giving more weight to the poor who are furthest away from the poverty line.
-A key advantage of this measure is that it allows for an understanding of distributional changes of income (or expenditure) amongst the poor (Makoka and Kaplan, 2005).
-However, a key limitation of this measure is that it is difficult to interpret and is therefore not as widely used as the other two measures.
+- 1. The headcount ratio (P0) measures the proportion of the population whose income (or expenditure) is below a specified poverty line (Makoka and Kaplan, 2005).
+Of the three measures, this is the easiest to understand.
+However, it does not account for how far the poor are below the poverty line or the distribution of income among the poor.
+The headcount ratio is also known as the poverty rate. - 2.
+The poverty gap index (P1) measures the difference between the mean income of the poor and the poverty line, expressed as a percentage of the poverty line.
+The poverty gap index has two distinct advantages over the headcount ratio: firstly, it allows for an understanding of the depth of poverty, and secondly, it indicates the minimum cost of eliminating poverty (Makoka and Kaplan, 2005). - 3.
+The squared poverty gap index (P2) is similar to the poverty gap measure, but it squares the gaps between the mean income (or expenditure) of the poor and the poverty line, giving more weight to those furthest from the line.
+A key advantage of this measure is that it provides insights into distributional changes of income (or expenditure) among the poor (Makoka and Kaplan, 2005).
+However, a limitation is that it is difficult to interpret and is therefore not as widely used as the other two measures.

-Having considered these three indices, we now turn our attention to the trends that these indices show in South Africa.
-We consider four groups in our analysis: the national population, the employedi, all households, and households with at least child under the age of 18 years.
-For the first two groups, poverty is measured at the individual level, while for the latter two groups, it is done at the household level.
-The determination of whether an individual or household is poor is based on whether household income per capita value falls below the upper-bound poverty line, provided by Statistics South Africa, for that particular year.
+Having considered these three indices, we now turn our attention to the trends they reveal in South Africa.
+Our analysis considers four groups: the national population, the employed, all households, and households with at least one child under 18 years.
+For the first two groups, poverty is measured at the individual level, while for the latter two, it is measured at the household level.
+The determination of whether an individual or household is poor is based on whether the household income per capita falls below the upper-bound poverty line provided by Statistics South Africa for that year.

-Table 1 presents estimates of the headcount ratio (poverty rate) across each of the groups between 2011 and 2023.
-In 2011, using the upper-bound poverty line, 51.6 percent of the population were poor.
-This proportion dropped to 46.6 percent in 2015 and to 44.9 percent in 2019 before rising again to 48.8 percent in 2023.
-Between 2011 and 2023, the overall change was a decrease of 5.4 percent.
-While the 2011 estimate presented here is similar to the official poverty estimate of 52.3 percent, the 2015 estimate is 8.9 percentage points lower than the official estimate of 55.5 percent in 2015 (Statistics South Africa, 2017a).
-The official estimates for 2011 and 2015 were based on the 2010/11 Income and Expenditure Survey and the 2014/15 Living Conditions Survey (Statistics South Africa, 2017a), both of which are designed to measure poverty and inequality based on detailed expenditure and income modules.
-In contrast, the primary focus of the GHS is measuring service delivery and, while the GHS-based estimates presented here suggest a slight decline in the poverty rate between 2011 and 2023, it is important to recognise that these are based on data containing a significant proportion of imputations.
+Table 1 presents estimates of the headcount ratio (poverty rate) across each group between 2011 and 2023.
+In 2011, using the upper-bound poverty line, 51.6 per cent of the population were poor.
+This proportion dropped to 46.6 per cent in 2015 and to 44.9 per cent in 2019 before rising again to 48.8 per cent in 2023.
+Between 2011 and 2023, the overall change was a decrease of 5.4 per cent.
+While the 2011 estimate is similar to the official poverty estimate of 52.3 per cent, the 2015 estimate is 8.9 percentage points lower than the official estimate of 55.5 per cent in 2015 (Statistics South Africa, 2017a).
+The official estimates for 2011 and 2015 were based on the 2010/11 Income and Expenditure Survey and the 2014/15 Living Conditions Survey (Statistics South Africa, 2017a), both designed to measure poverty and inequality based on detailed expenditure and income modules.
+In contrast, the primary focus of the GHS is measuring service delivery.
+While the GHS-based estimates here suggest a slight decline in the poverty rate between 2011 and 2023, it is important to recognise that these are based on data containing a significant proportion of imputations.